zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

     ....
     ```

-    Steps on how to generate inline data from csv files are given in Task 3 below.
+    Steps on how to generate inline data from csv files are given in Task 6 below.

     **Note:**
     * Missing values are permitted (with empty), and boolean flag values should be converted to numeric (0/1)

 ## Task 5: Download Sample Data and upload to Data Science Notebook Session

-1. Here is a sample dataset to help you to easily understand how the input data looks like, Download the files to your local machine.
+1. Below is the sample dataset to help us to easily understand how the input data looks like, Download the files to the local machine.

 * [Primary data](files/favorita_13_beverages_primary_v1.csv)
 * [Additional data](files/favorita_13_beverages_add_v1.csv)